thorrak/thorrak_hardware/BrewPi Containers/README.md

 # BrewPi-ESP Containers

-There are two types of container designs that I have for the BrewPi-ESP Project.
+There are two types of 3D-printable container designs for the BrewPi-ESP Project.
 You will likely need one of each: